Does Peeling Sunburn Remove Tan?

 Use SPF

 Use an appropriate SPF when heading into the sun.
-An SPF 15 or SPF 30 is enough to allow you to tan but to prevent your skin from burning and peeling afterward.
+An SPF 15 or SPF 30 is enough to allow you to tan while preventing your skin from burning and peeling afterward.

 Moisturize Your Skin